ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 ## Editing

 * p vs. br behavior... option...
-  * How to mimic Notepad-style in wYSIWYG editor:
+  * How to mimic Notepad-style in WYSIWYG editor:
     * Set padding and margin for p, headers, other elements to 0.
     * Change HTML-to-markdown conversions for these elements from two linebreaks (`\n\n`) to one (`\n`).
     * Adjust line height (default 1.6, maybe change to 1.4).